Het-Mengar66/IBM-HR-Analytics-Employee-Attrition-Performance-SQL-Project/README.md

 2️⃣ Load the dataset into your preferred SQL database (e.g., MySQL 🛢️, PostgreSQL 🐘).
 3️⃣ Execute the SQL queries to perform the analysis 📊.
 4️⃣ Use the insights to create reports 📑 or visualizations 📉 for stakeholders.

-💡 Future Enhancements 🔄:

-1).
-More advanced queries 🏆 for deeper insights
-2).
-Power BI & Tableau dashboards 📊 for better visualization 3).
-Machine Learning models 🤖 to predict attrition trends 🚀 Stay tuned for updates and future enhancements! 🔥📢